 There’s not much guidance from the government agencies regarding the claim “All-Natural.”
 The term refers to the difference between natural vs. man-made or synthetic ingredients.

 An all-natural briquette doesn’t have any synthetic materials or weird chemicals inside.
 Typically, they’re made of carbon, wood, and coal, maybe some starch and borax.
-All of these are naturally occurring ingredients, not made in a lab.
+All these are naturally occurring ingredients, not made in a lab.

 Many brands were already ‘all-natural’ but weren’t calling it out because it wasn’t deemed necessary.
 Well, now it is, apparently.